-Specifies the LDAP server FQDN and its port in the format ldap_server:port.
-AM servers can be paired with LDAP servers and ports by adding entries with the format AM_server|ldap_server:port, for example, openam.example.com|ldap1.example.com:649.
+Specifies the LDAP server FQDN and its port in the format ldap-server:port.
+AM servers can be paired with LDAP servers and ports by adding entries of the form AM-server|ldap_server:port, for example, openam.example.com|ldap1.example.com:649.